Zonotopal algebra and forward exchange matroids: Introduction

 Vector partition functions arise for example in representation theory as Kostant partition function, when the list $X$ is chosen to be the set of positive roots of a simple Lie algebra (\eg \cite{cochet-2005}).
-There are also applications to the equivariant index theory of elliptic operators \cite{deconcini-procesi-vergne-2010a, deconcini-procesi-vergne-2010b, deconcini-procesi-vergne-2010c}.
+In a series of articles, Corrado De~Concini, Claudio Procesi, and Mich\`ele Vergne, as well as Francesco Cavazzani and Luca Moci have studied applications to equivariant index theory of elliptic operators and showed that some of these spaces can be ``geometrically realised'' as equivariant cohomology or $K$-theory of certain differentiable manifolds \cite{cavazzani-moci-2016,deconcini-procesi-vergne-2010a,deconcini-procesi-vergne-2010b,deconcini-procesi-vergne-2011,deconcini-procesi-vergne-2010c,deconcini-procesi-vergne-infinitesimal-2013}.

 This paper deals only with the continuous theory.
-However, the two theories overlap if the list of vectors $X$ is totally unimodular.
+However, the two theories overlap if the list of vectors $X$ is unimodular.
 We hope that the results in this paper can be transferred to the discrete case in the future.